bzeng313/tesla-stock-price-predictor/README.md

 6. Work on poster
 7. Rework research paper to integrate pivot.
 8. Find new oracle... lookup stock predictions of financial analysts?
+9. Split dataset in code to train, dev, and test.
+Do crossfold validation.